cloudbees-days/sda-k8s-best-practices/README.md

-# Kubernetes Best practices for CloudBees Core Workshop
+# Kubernetes Best practices for CloudBees CI Workshop

-This workshop will provide a holistic set of best practices for running CloudBees Core on Kubernetes.
+This workshop will provide a holistic set of best practices for running CloudBees CI on Kubernetes.

 This repository contains instructions and learning materials for the workshop that is designed to teach the following key concepts: